-Reduction in incidents of dysregulation throughout school.
-Identified children are supported and school staff are in regular contact with parents to analyse needs and support appropriately.
+Identified children continue to be supported and school staff are in regular contact with parents to analyse needs and support appropriately.
 This has been evidenced in learning walks and school monitoring.
 Identified children have also been selected as 'key focus' children for all members of staff (changing weekly) to help these pupils feel safe and secure in school.